MicrosoftDocs/power-platform/power-platform/developer/cli/reference/power-fx.md

 #### `--echo` `-e`

-True if input commands should echo back to output
+If input file commands should echo back to output

-This parameter requires no value.
+This parameter requires **NO** value.
 It's a switch.

 [!INCLUDE [power-fx-run-remarks](includes/power-fx-run-remarks.md)]